Price: from £1,600 per week sleeps 2

 The Kitchen and dining area are on the ground floor, where a wood-burning stove can provide some cosy ambience, but it is little needed: an air-source heat pump provides under-floor heating throughout.
 You head upstairs by treading on steps shaped from windblown beech trees protruding from the walls, and the linking banister is an art-work in itself, made from iron rendered into an undulating pattern, interspersed with glass icons.

 The middle floor is the location of the sitting room and main bathroom.
-It is wider and spacious, and on cold nights, extra heat can be derived from a second fireplace, the mantel made from the beams of an old wharf.
+It is wide and spacious, and on cold nights, extra heat can be derived from a second fireplace, the mantel made from the beams of an old wharf.

-The top floor is the location of a four poster bed, directly beneath a circular skylight through which one can view the stars.
+The top floor is the location of a bespoke, superking four poster bed, directly beneath a circular skylight through which one can view the stars.
 It is also a place for commanding views of the Broch’s many aspects, the rich woodland of Borve valley.
 The two lochs beneath the hillside.
 And of course the north Atlantic.
 Throughout the vast main windows, there is little human habitation on view.
-The Broch is a place that offers true calm and solitude.
+The Broch is a place that offers couples true calm and solitude.

 The Broch is open all year round for weekly bookings.
 Short stays of 3 or 4 nights are also available.
 Check-in days are Friday and Tuesday.